Dales barn conversion

 We are happy to offer informal advice about your project and the suitability of different technologies, without obligation, to ensure you are happy to take the step towards embracing a renewable energy heating solution for your home or business, before progressing to the next, more formal stage.

-We are somewhat evangelical about renewables and can talk from personal experience (we were early adopters of ground source technology at our own property some years ago), but unlike some less scrupulous providers, we will not try to sell you something you don’t need or that’s not suitable for your property, lifestyle or circumstances.
+We are somewhat evangelical about renewables and can talk from personal experience (we were early adopters of ground source technology at our own property some years ago and installed a biomass system to heat our offices and showroom), but unlike some less scrupulous providers, we will not try to sell you something you don’t need or that’s not suitable for your property, lifestyle or circumstances.

-We work only with fully qualified and accredited experts whom we know and trust; from the independent Chartered Engineer we recommend to conduct the full heat loss survey; to specialist ground work or drilling contractors; to our MCS accredited installation partners.
+We work only with fully qualified and accredited experts whom we know and trust; from the independent Chartered Engineer we recommend to conduct the full heat loss survey; to specialist ground work or drilling contractors; to our highly qualified installation engineers.

-We are an MCS accredited installer of biomass boilers and ground source and air source heat pumps and are happy to hold our customers' hands through the application process.
+We are an MCS accredited installer of ground source and air source heat pumps and are happy to hold our customers' hands through the RHI application process.